-Blood in a dog’s vomit can be a sign of a serious emergency or a minor problem.
+A dog vomiting blood can be a sign of a serious emergency or a minor problem.
 “It sounds gross, but you should look closely at the vomit,” says Kelly Diehl, DVM, Dipl.
 ACVIM, scientific communications advisor for the Morris Animal Foundation, a nonprofit foundation that funds animal health research.
 “Is it a just a thread or a few streaks of red blood?
 Is it a volume of fluid that’s very red, like fruit punch?
-Is there anything that looks like coffee grounds?”
+And is there anything that looks like coffee grounds?”

-A small amount of red blood could be caused by simple stomach irritation.
+A small amount of red blood in your dog’s vomit could be caused by simple stomach irritation.
 “If [your dog has] an upset stomach and [he’s] been vomiting a lot, the stomach becomes so irritated that [he] can have a little bleeding,” Dr. Diehl explains.
 “Sometimes, we see stomach bleeding in pets that are taking non-steroidal [anti-inflammatory] drugs.”
-A few flecks or streaks of red blood in the vomit is not necessarily very serious; as long as the bleeding and/or vomiting doesn’t get worse, you could potentially wait until the next day to contact your vet.
+So, a dog vomiting blood that looks like just a few flecks or streaks of red blood is not necessarily very serious.
+As long as the bleeding and/or vomiting doesn’t get worse, you could potentially wait until the next day to contact your vet.

-Some cases of throwing up blood necessitate an immediate trip to your veterinarian (or the emergency clinic, if it’s after hours).
-Vomit that is uniformly bright red signifies a large amount of bleeding.
+In some cases, a dog vomiting blood necessitates an immediate trip to your veterinarian (or the emergency clinic, if it’s after hours).
+A dog vomiting blood that is uniformly bright red signifies a large amount of bleeding.
 Black or dark-brown blood that looks like coffee grounds indicates the bleeding has been going on for a long amount of time, so that is very concerning.
 “A lot of people don’t realize that’s dried, partially digested blood,” Dr. Diehl explains.
 “That is almost always serious, even more serious than a streak of red blood.”

-Additionally, check your dog carefully for other sources of bleeding.
+Additionally, a dog vomiting blood should be checked for other sources of bleeding.
 “For example, if [your dog] ate something like rat bait, that can cause [him] to vomit blood, but [he’s] usually bleeding somewhere else, too,” Dr. Diehl says. “[He] might be bleeding from the mouth or the nose and swallowing it.
 Any kind of bleeding that doesn’t seem to be slowing down, from the nose or the mouth, or any other signs of bleeding, including bruising on the skin or passing blood in stool, is an emergency.
 You don’t wait — you go right in.”

-The answer is easy if your dog throws up blood during normal business hours: Call your veterinarian, describe the blood you saw, and ask if your dog needs to come in immediately or if you can take a wait-and-see approach.
+The answer is easy with a dog vomiting blood during normal business hours.
+Call your veterinarian, describe the blood you saw, and ask if your dog needs to come in immediately or if you can take a wait-and-see approach.

-However, if it’s after your vet’s business hours, consider the appearance and the amount of blood, how your dog is acting, and whether he has any known medical issues or is taking any medications that might be contributing to the bleeding.
+However, if your dog is throwing up blood after business hours, consider the appearance and the amount of blood, how your dog is acting, and whether he has any known medical issues or is taking any medications that might be contributing to the bleeding.
 “If it’s really a lot of red-looking vomit, versus a streak or flecks, you should come in right away,” Dr. Diehl advises.
 “When you see that much bleeding, you should go in, even if your pet seems to be okay.
 And if your dog starts feeling really lousy, even if you’ve just seen a little bit of blood, you should go in right away.”